Ricky042/KaggleMarchMadness/README.md

 > - Elo ratings became more predictive than seed alone from the Sweet 16 onwards
 > - Upsets in the first round were best predicted by strength-of-schedule differential, not seed gap
-> - The model assigned X% win probability to the eventual champion before the tournament began
+> - The model assigned X% win probability to the eventual champion before the tournament began (to add after tournament)